-A recent agricultural census held in the early part of the first decade reveals that
+An agricultural census held in the early part of the first decade reveals that

 74 percent of farmers rear poultry.
 About 40 percent of farmers

 reported having cattle, compared to 38 percent for sheep and 58

 percent for goats.
-The largest number of cattle is found
+The largest number of cattle is found in Basse

 Vital Statistics of Livestock Units: